-- Alternate Character Interpretation: Miss Shaw.
-An idealistic teacher with bold new ideas that was driven away by the conservative school board?
-Or an irresponsible teacher with terrible ideas that walked out on the students that needed her when she was forced to compromise?
+Alternative Character Interpretation: Miss Shaw.
+An idealistic teacher with bold new ideas that was unfairly driven away by a conservative school board that never gave her ideas a chance?
+Or an irresponsible teacher with terrible ideas that walked out on the students that needed her when she was forced to compromise with the school board?
 Lampshaded at the end when Adult Kevin notes that he didn't know if he should be angry at her or the school board.

 Confirmation Bias: A rather nasty case with Kevin's civics teacher.
 He does a number of prickish things, but Kevin only decides that he's irredeemably evil when it becomes apparent that he's a Republican.